kemalyazici/github-search/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It is a simple Github Search app developed React.
-It is developed using github api and axios.
+It is a simple Github Search app developed with React.
+Used github api and axios.

 ## Available Scripts